logix-project/logix/CONTRIBUTING.md

 # Contributing

 We welcome and greatly appreciate contributions from the community!
-You can help make AnaLog even better by either
+You can help make LogIX even better by either

 1. [Creating a PR](#create-a-pr) to fix a bug or add functionality.
-2. [Reporting a bug](#report-a-bug) that you found in AnaLog.
+2. [Reporting a bug](#report-a-bug) that you found in LogIX.
-3. [Requesting a feature](#request-a-feature) that you would like to see in AnaLog.
+3. [Requesting a feature](#request-a-feature) that you would like to see in LogIX.

 ## Create a PR